speakez-llc/Alloy/README.md

 ## Performance

 Being a zero-cost abstraction library, Alloy operations compile to the same code as if you wrote the operations directly.
 This means you get the benefits of high-level abstractions with the performance of low-level code.

-## License

-Alloy is released under the MIT license.